Naval Hospital Color Guard – CMC Commencement 2019

 Stop on by for a visit!!

-Copper Mountain College is pleased to provide above the minimum required services and resources.
+Copper Mountain College is pleased to provide services and resources to all student veterans.
 Please see the link below for additional resources offered on campus and in the community.

-Apply for the Board of Governor’s Waiver and a Pell Grant!!
+Apply for the Promise Grant Fee Waiver and a Pell Grant!!

 GI Bill Comparison Tool: www.benefits.va.gov/gibill/comparison